DataScientest/exam_Bash_MLOps/README.md

 #### 2. **Data Preprocessing**
 Once the data is collected, you will need to apply preprocessing.
 This preprocessing may include:
 - Removing missing or incorrect values,
-- Converting the data into the appropriate format (e.g., date conversion or transforming data types),
+- Converting the data into the appropriate format (for example, date conversion or transforming data types),
 - Aggregating or filtering the data if necessary.

 The preprocessing results must be saved in a CSV file located in the `data/processed/` folder.